-We found that providing information on the consequences of hydrogeological risk result in increased support for a public fund and the WTP for the policy.
+We found that providing information on the consequences of hydrogeological risk increases support for a public fund and the WTP for the policy.
 Compared to the control group, individuals exposed to the information treatment on the costs of hydrogeological events were around 9 percentage points more likely to support the fund and willing to contribute an additional \in 25 to the fund.
-About half of the effect of the treatment on the willingness to contribute comes from those who initially opposed the fund and from those who were undecided about contributing.
-Applying the information treatment to the entire working-age population could raise as much as \in 0.26 billion per year.
-This could cover up to 42% of the currently estimated annual cost of the investment necessary in Italy to reduce economic damage due to hydrogeological risk by a factor of 4 and to reduce the population exposed by 84% (see Dottori et al., 2023).
+More than half of the effect of the treatment on the willingness to contribute comes from those who initially opposed the fund, the rest from those who were undecided about contributing.
+Applying the information treatment to the entire working-age population could raise as much as \notin 0.26 billion per year.
+Overall, the voluntary fund could cover up to 42% of the currently estimated annual cost of the investment necessary in Italy to reduce economic damage due to hydrogeological risk by a factor of 4 and to reduce the population exposed by 84% (see Dottori et al., 2023).